jhpyle/docassemble/_docs/scalability.md

 few manual changes to it.

 In the "Load Balancers" section, select the `docassembleLb` load balancer, and open the "Listeners" tab.
-Click "Edit" next to the HTTP listener.
+Select the "HTTP : 80" listener and do Actions, Edit.
 Set the "Default target group" to "http-redirect," if it is not selected already.

-Once those changes are saved, edit the "rules" for the HTTPS listener.
+Once those changes are saved, click "View/edit rules" for the "HTTPS :
+443" listener.

 There will be one default rule set up, and it will incorrectly say that requests should be routed to the `http-redirect` target group.
 This